Ĉu vi parolas Esperanton?

 Try the MosaTraining course today

-The culture of this language correlates to an ideal, for everyone to have access to the same international means of communication without linguistic discrimination.
+The culture of Esperanto correlates to the founding ideal of the language: for everyone to have access to the same international means of communication without linguistic discrimination.

 But the fact that people must learn English in addition to their native language puts them at a disadvantage.
-There is an imbalance within the world of international business.
+It creates an imbalance within the world of international business, since native English speakers have a head-start and learners of English must work to catch up.

 Zamenhof wanted to eliminate linguistic discrimination with his new language.
 Everyone starts off on the same footing.
 How so?
 Well, everyone must learn the language to communicate.
 It’s a neutral language.
 Actually, one of the objectives of this language is transnational education.
 That’s the idea that everyone should have the same access to knowledge, no matter their nationality or walk of life.